DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 TestCafe allows you to record videos of test runs.

 > Important!
-Video recording is supported in Google Chrome and Mozilla Firefox only.
+Video recording is supported in Google Chrome, Mozilla Firefox, and Microsoft Edge (Chromium-based).
 TestCafe cannot record videos when you run tests in [remote browsers](browsers/browser-support.md#browsers-on-remote-devices).

 ### Prerequisites for Video Recording